rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_apiservices.md

 webhooks                  webh         Webhook                         true    Environment
 ```

-## Retrieve details for a specific API Service
+## Retrieve details of a specific API Service

-Get the details for a specific API service in an environment by providing the environment name and the API service name:
+Get the details of a specific API service in an environment by providing the environment name and the API service name:

 ```
-amplify central get apisvc <name> --scope env1 -o yaml  # Get API service <name> details for `env1` in YAML format
+amplify central get apisvc <name> --scope env1 -o yaml  # Get API service <name> details of `env1` in YAML format
 ```

-This command outputs the details for that specific service in YAML format:
+This command outputs the details of that specific service in YAML format:

 ```
 ---